spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

 ## Monitoring

 When your application is broken the scheduled jobs will obviously not run anymore.
 You could also simply forget to add a cron job needed to trigger Laravel's scheduling.
-You're thinking backups are being made but in fact nothing gets backed up.
+You think backups are being made but in fact nothing gets backed up.

 To notify you of such events the package contains monitoring functionality.
 It will inform you when backups become too old or when they take up too much storage.